(a) For purposes of this subdivision, the terms defined in this paragraph have the meanings given them.

 (1) purchased or rented uniforms or specially designed clothing required by the employer, by the nature of the employment, or by statute as a condition of employment, which is not generally appropriate for use except in that employment;

 (2) purchased or rented equipment used in employment, except tools of a trade, a motor vehicle, or any other equipment which may be used outside the employment;

 (3) consumable supplies required in the course of that employment;

 (4) travel expenses in the course of employment except those incurred in traveling to and from the employee's residence and place of employment.

-An employer, at the termination of an employee's employment, must reimburse the full amount deducted, directly or indirectly, for any of the items listed in subdivision 4.
+An employer, at the termination of an employee's employment, must reimburse the full amount deducted, directly or indirectly, for any of the items listed in subdivision 4, except for a motor vehicle dealer's rental and maintenance deduction for uniforms or clothing.
 When reimbursement is made, the employer may require the employee to surrender any existing items for which the employer provided reimbursement.